LeslieDaniela/EXAM2README/README.md

 D:	The goal is to implement an algorithm that will read through the array list quick and allocate the duplicated variable without going through the whole list.
 E: 	A strategy could be to sort the array list to facilitate the reading of the string, so if one duplicated number is found the other duplicate will be adjacent to the number.
 A:	Possible cases could be that the array list is long and the step to reorder the list in ascending order harms the time complexity if the duplicated integer is at the end of the array list.
-L:	The solution implemented proves that with a good approach there could also be a huge issue if the right case is given, such that in the best-case scenario we fin =d the duplicated integer at the beginning and the worst case we find it until the end.
+L:	The solution implemented proves that with a good approach there could also be a huge issue if the right case is given, such that in the best-case scenario we find the duplicated integer at the beginning and the worst case we find it until the end.

 DUKES -7- STEPS:
-STEP 1:
+STEP 1: Given an array of integers [2, 4, 6, 7, 1, 1, 3], assuming that there is a duplicate number the algorithm should scan the array and return the duplicate number, in this case the number is 1.
-STEP 2:
+STEP 2: The steps taken to solve this problem started by ordering the array of integers in ascending order then doing a linear scan going one by one comparing the numbers to each other adjacently to then return the duplicate number.
-STEP 3:
+STEP 3: A pattern here is that if the list of integers is sorted either ascending or descending order the duplicate numbers will be side by side, and this will facilitate finding the duplicates which might have been originally scattered within the array.
-STEP 4/STEP 5:
+STEP 4/STEP 5: For the program the array of integers is taken as the main parameter, then initializing a sorting algorithm to sort the array in ascending order.
+After an integer I is initialized to serve as the index location and is incremented accordingly while it remains under the length of the array, then we take the array of integers considering the index location and compare that they’re equal and if they are the value is returned.
-STEP 6:
+STEP 6: Test Case: [3, 5, 7, 3, 2] -> [2, 3, 3, 5, 7] -> 3
-STEP 7:
+STEP 7: Failed Test Case: [1, 0, 4, 6, 3] -> [0, 1, 3, 4, 6] -> No duplicate

 Problem 10:
 REMOVE Nth NODE FROM THE END OF LIST